khstar1004/shop_rpa/core/README.md

 ## Main Components

+- **`scraping/`**: Contains modules for scraping product information from different online stores (Haeoreum Gift, Koryo Gift, Naver Shopping).
+Uses tools like Playwright and Selenium to extract details like price tables, stock status, and product search results.
+- **`processing/`**: Handles the processing of scraped data.
+This includes cleaning data, managing Excel files (splitting large files, merging results, applying formatting), and transforming data structures.
+It likely orchestrates the overall data flow.
+- **`matching/`**: Implements the logic for matching products based on similarity.
+It uses techniques for:
-- **Text Matching**: Advanced Korean text similarity with Levenshtein and BERT embeddings
+    - **Text Matching**: Advanced Korean text similarity using algorithms like Levenshtein distance and potentially language models like BERT embeddings.
-- **Image Matching**: Background removal and feature comparison using ImageHash and EfficientNet
+    - **Image Matching**: Compares product images by removing backgrounds (using libraries like `rembg`) and comparing visual features (using libraries like `ImageHash` and models like `EfficientNet`).
-- **Multimodal Matching**: Combined text/image matching scores with configurable weights
+    - **Multimodal Matching**: Combines text and image matching scores, possibly with configurable weights, to determine the best matches.
+- **`data_models.py`**: Defines the core data structures (like `Product`, `MatchResult`, etc.) used throughout the `core` module and potentially other parts of the application to ensure consistent data handling.
-- **Price Analysis**: Automatic calculation of price differences and percentage discounts
+- **Price Analysis**: Includes logic for automatic calculation of price differences and percentage discounts between matched products.

 ## Workflow Integration